 In general, our existence loses all its meaning and seems like a total waste without the knowledge of the truth.

 Those who follow New Age doctrines believe that God’s purpose in creating mankind is simply to experience His self as the Creator of all things.
 According to this belief, God is in the continual act of creating His self.
 It doesn’t matter what type of experience mankind gets, good or bad, God created this experience simply to become “Self-conscious”.

 They don’t believe in duality, as good and evil do not exist to them.
 They assume that duality it’s just how someone perceives things from their point of view.
 Consequently, no matter how evil a person is and how much damage he does to others, everybody will eventually come back to the Divine Source to live in a blissful state of harmony and peace.

-This way of thinking can be dangerous and delusional.
+This way of thinking can be dangerous and misleading.
 Just because everyone has free will, it doesn’t mean that every single person is willing to come back to God or be kind to others.
 Some people simply don’t believe that God exists.
 They believe everything evolved by accident and evil-doers enjoy the way they live.
-When a person doesn’t make a conscious choice to return to where he came from, he is not going to be there.
+When a person doesn’t make a conscious choice to return to where he came from, he is not going to end up in this place.

 According to the Bible, men’s nature is sinful from the beginning of the creation of the human race due to Adam and Eve’s fall.
 While this concept appears to be valid, it doesn’t seem to be fair too.
 What if there are few righteous men out of the billions, living a perfectly righteous life, fulfilling all of the requirements and commandments from God.
 They are still sinners by default.